Winston Pond

-Winston Pond is a geothermal activist and politician from Montserrat.
+Winston Pond was a geothermal activist and politician from Montserrat.
 He has contested many elections on the island throughout his career, and most recently ran in the Montserrat General Election of 2014.
 Pond, along with 6 others, contested the island's by-election for a position on the Legislative Assembly of Montserrat on January 30, 2016.
 His bid for the legislative seat was unsuccessful.